walknuts/southportapartments/pages/2-moving.md

 ### Water

-There’s only one choice in Canberra: Icon Water.
+There’s only one choice in Canberra: [Icon Water](https://www.iconwater.com.au).

 ![](/assets/images/pages/2-moving-003.jpg)

-Visit Icon Water’s website.

 [Is each unit’s cold water individually metered?
 If so, where is the meter?]